-For DIY fans who love the beautiful pursuit of outdoor grilling, making your own charcoal grill could be the ideal next home project.
+For DIY fans who love the beautiful pursuit of outdoor grilling, making your own large charcoal grill could be the ideal next home project.

 While it might be tempting to buy a prebuilt grill, there’s a lot to be said for a DIY setup.

 Unlike the standard steel designs from stores, a brick charcoal grill will last you for years.

 Where steel grills might quickly wear and burn through, brick units are built to last.

 They’re also easy to clean and, best of all, easy to build.

 This step-by-step guide will show you exactly how to build the right grill for you, and show you the tools that will make your life a lot easier.

 Note: This guide is for a U-shaped grill, with the design comprising of an outer U shell with an inner one.

 Mark the foundations